beeldengeluid/labs.beeldengeluid.nl/content/en/apis/gtaa-apis.md

 ## Autocomplete
 Autocomplete, or word completion, is a feature in which the service layer predicts the rest of a word a user is typing.
-Autocomplete speeds up human-computer interactions when it correctly predicts the word a user intends to enter after only a few characters have been typed into a text input field.
-[Wikipedia](https://en.wikipedia.org/wiki/Autocomplete)
+Autocomplete speeds up human-computer interactions when it correctly predicts the word a user intends to enter after only a few characters have been typed into a text input field. [(source: Wikipedia)](https://en.wikipedia.org/wiki/Autocomplete)
 #### Examples

 [Suggestions for the partial search term 'aar', match and return alt- and prefLabels and include the context](https://gtaa.apis.beeldengeluid.nl/autocomplete?text=aar&collection=gtaa&tenant=beng&matchMode=MATCHMODE_PREFIXLABEL&searchLabel=prefLabel&searchLabel=altLabel&returnLabel=altLabel&returnLabel=prefLabel&includeContext=True)